vpenso/scripts/docs/code/shell/term.md

 Text terminals is a serial computer interface for text entry and display:

-* Historically [keyboard/screen][tm] for display and input of data on a remote computer (central mainframe)
+* Historically [keyboard/screen][tm] for display and input of data on a remote computer
 * [Terminal emulators][te] mimic a hardware (video) terminal in software
-* A system **console** is a special terminal (on modern computers a directly connected monitor/keyboard)
+* A system **console** is a special terminal
+  - On modern computers a directly connected monitor/keyboard
   - Receives messages from the OS regarding booting/shutdown progress
-  - Modern Linux systems support **virtual consoles** to provide several text terminals on a single computer
+  - Linux support **virtual consoles** to provide several text terminals
   - Access with a key combination including function keys (e.g. Ctrl+Alt+F2)
 * [Control characters][cc] display control codes like line-feed, backspace, etc.
 * [Escape sequences][es], series of characters that give commands to the terminal
   - User for cursor movement, colors, etc.
-  - Consists of the ESC control character followed by a sequence of ordinary characters
+  - Consists of the `ESC` control character followed by a sequence of characters

 ```bash
 /dev/tty[0-9]               # teletypes, cf. man `tty`